Varshithvhegde/Blink_Video_Player/README.md

 - Its a video player with eye tracking.
 > It has a feature to track eyes and pause and play according to it.
 > When eye is closed it automatically pauses the video you are playing.
+> And automatically plays the video when the eye is opened